Convex-Dev/design/cad/003_encoding/README.md

 ```

 A small integer value is encoded by the Tag byte followed by `n` bytes representing the signed 2's complement  numeric value of the Integer.
 The integer must be represented in the minimum possible number of bytes (can be 0 additional bytes for the specific value `0`).

+Note: The value zero is conveniently encoded in this scheme as the single byte `0x10`

 ### `0x19` Integer (BigInt)